sosafacun/POOIFTS11/README.md

 - No web frameworks
 - No DBs.
 - Data must be saved in a .csv file
-- Read the data from the .csv file and turn it in to a dictionary
+- Read the data from the .csv file and turn it into a dictionary
 - Must use OOP and *at least* the following classes:
     - Client
     - Appointment